cse112-sp20/calamari-qa/README.md

 - When prompted, select the pom.xml file in the root directory
 - After that, everything should be correctly set up.

-# Running a test
+# Running tests

-- Make sure that the Velocity Raptor extension is running locally
-- Go ahead and pick any test and run (Do note that running these tests will take a 30 second startup)
+- Run the testng.xml file in the /ui module
+- For running tests individually, they are found in /ui/src/test

+# Libraries used:
+- Selenide
+- TestNG
+- Maven